 Let me introduce this post by stating one strongly held belief, loud and clear: I think Iowa’s “First in Nation” caucus is very bad for our country, and the state’s stranglehold on this position of political power should be ended, soon.

 I’ve lived for at least a year in eleven different states, and I worked full-time for two years in a twelfth.
 I’ve traveled extensively through another twenty-some states, so I have a good sense of “what America looks like” at a fairly granular level.
 After four years of living in Iowa, I can tell you that this is not that.
-In fact, in many important ways, Iowa feels far more different and unusual than any other state where I’ve spent a lot of time: it’s whiter, it’s older, it’s less military, it’s less tolerant, it’s more paternalistic, it’s more agricultural, and its culture is quirky, to say the least.
+In fact, in many important ways, Iowa feels far more different and unusual than any other state where I’ve spent a lot of time: it’s whiter, it’s older, it’s less military, it’s less tolerant, it’s more paternalistic, it’s more agricultural, it’s more religious, etc. We moved here in 2011 thinking it would be a sort of a Southern annex of Minnesota, culturally.
+We were wrong.

-But Iowa doesn’t seem to know this.
-After decades of having local, national and international media outlets spinning the narrative that Iowans are somehow better qualified than other states’ citizens to vet Presidential candidates, and more responsible than their peers at taking this important civic duty to heart, the natives have actually come to believe this, and there’s a layer of smug superiority at play over which other states should take umbrage.
+All those outlying quirks aside, after decades of having local, national and international media outlets spinning the narrative that Iowans are somehow better qualified than other states’ citizens to vet Presidential candidates, and more responsible than their peers at taking this important civic duty to heart, the natives actually seem to believe this is true.
+There’s a layer of smug superiority at play here over which other states should take umbrage.

-The state’s latent conservatism hurts the GOP more than it hurts the Democratic party, because it forces Republicans to spout hard right ideology to win over the locals, while liberals are required to shift their positions rightward toward the center.
-Viable moderate Republicans are quashed or smeared early on as a result, and the things they say to the Iowans generally come back to haunt them later on, if they survive past the first caucus.
+The state’s latent conservatism seems to hurt many candidates over the long electoral slog, because it forces Republicans to spout hard right ideology to win over the locals, while liberals are required to shift their positions rightward toward the center.
+Viable moderate Republicans are quashed or smeared early on as a result, and the things they say to the Iowans generally come back to haunt them later on, if they survive past the caucus.
 Democrats who play moderate in Iowa are then accused of flip-flopping when they return to leftward form after escaping the cornfields.
 It’s a bad first wicket, either way.

-While I don’t have the personal experience in New Hampshire that I have in Iowa, I would suspect that the same narrative holds true: locals think they’re somehow better than the rest of the country at eye-balling political candidates, though their tests and rituals are no more effective than those that any other state would deploy under similar circumstances.
+While I don’t have the personal experience in New Hampshire that I have in Iowa, I would suspect that the same narrative holds true there: locals have come to think they’re somehow better than the rest of the country at eye-balling political candidates, though their tests and rituals are no more effective than those that any other state would deploy under similar circumstances.

 So what would I do about it?
 If I were Emperor of the American States, I’d mandate a nation-wide primary day, where all fifty states and the District of Columbia, Guam, Northern Marianas, American Samoa, Puerto Rico, and the U.S. Virgin Islands would cast primary ballots at the same time, thereby drastically shortening the obscenely long process our political parties undertake to select their nominees.
 This would also dramatically undercut the power of money in the process, which can only be viewed as a good thing.